aws/aws-cdk/design/cdk-bootstrap.md

 ### CLI options in detail

-These options are inherited from the current CLI experience:
+These options are inherited from the current CLI experience, and need to be kept for backwards compatibility reasons:

 * `--profile`: use the given local AWS credentials profile when interacting with the target environment.

-* `--stack-name`, `-s`: allows you to explicitly name the CloudFormation bootstrap stack (instead of relying on the default naming scheme).
+* `--toolkit-stack-name`: allows you to explicitly name the CloudFormation bootstrap stack (instead of relying on the default naming scheme).

-* `--bucket-name`, `-b`: allows you to explicitly name the file assets S3 bucket (instead of relying on the default naming scheme).
+* `--bootstrap-bucket-name`, `-b`: allows you to explicitly name the file assets S3 bucket (instead of relying on the default naming scheme).

-* `--kms-key-id`, `-k`: optional identifier of the KMS key used for encrypting the file assets S3 bucket.
+* `--bootstrap-kms-key-id`: optional identifier of the KMS key used for encrypting the file assets S3 bucket.

+* `--tags`, `-t`: a list of key=value pairs to add as tags to add to the bootstrap stack.

 These are the new options:

 * `--trust`: allows specifying an AWS account ID, or a list of them,